 Did you know in 1989 the Ontario government paid \$39.15 for OHIP-insured eye exams?
 Did you know that today, 32 years later, the government only contributes an average of \$44.65 per exam?
-That's a 14% increase over three decades!
+That's a 17 cent increase per year over three decades!
 With over four million services performed annually under OHIP, this level of funding is not sustainable.